anaganisk/fxfloorboard-code/packager/readme.txt

 does this fit on your screen?

-d.)  continuing sessions at converting from GT-8 version most items are listed, with exception of assigns and custom user settings for autoriff & harmonizer.
+d.)  continuing sessions at converting from GT-8 version most items are listed, with exception of the assigns and custom user settings for autoriff & harmonizer.

 e.)  patch tree to the left side should give patch change on single click and (when 'connected' button active), double clicking the tree patch item will request a patch transfer from the GT-10.